-The increase in the Company's net cash position as of June 28, 2008 from the net debt position as of March 29, 2008 was primarily due to growth in operating cash flows, partially offset by the Company's capital expenditures and treasury stock repurchases.
-During the first quarter of Fiscal 2009, the Company spent \$56.1 million for capital expenditures and used \$51.0 million to repurchase 0.8 million shares of Class A common stock.
+The decrease in the Company's net debt position as of September 27, 2008 compared to March 29, 2008 was primarily due to growth in operating cash flows, partially offset by the Company's use of cash to support its treasury stock repurchases, capital expenditures and acquisition spending.
+During the first half of Fiscal 2009, the Company used \$169.3 million to repurchase 2.5 million shares of Class A common stock and spent \$85.3 million for capital expenditures.
+The Company also used approximately \$26.0 million to fund its recent Japanese Childrenswear and Golf Acquisition.
 In addition, the Company repaid its current maturities of debt using available cash on-hand in May 2008.